Skip to contents

 par

-Character string indicating the model parameter to place the prior on
+Character string indicating the model parameter to place the prior on.
+This should start with one of the following:

-"q", Transition intensity
+"q", Transition intensity (in the same format)

 "hr".
-Hazard ratio
+Hazard ratio.

-The indices or the covariate name can be omitted to indicate that the same prior will used for all transitions, or/and all covariates.
+In general, the indices or the covariate name can be omitted to indicate that the same prior will used for all transitions, or/and all covariates.
 This can be done with or without the brackets, e.g. "logq()" or "logq" are both understood.

 mean